awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.md

 ## Kerberos authentication with RDS for PostgreSQL<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.pg"></a>

-Following are the supported engines and Region availability for Kerberos authentication with RDS for PostgreSQL\.
+The following Regions and engine versions are available for Kerberos authentication with RDS for PostgreSQL\.

 | Region | RDS for PostgreSQL 15 | RDS for PostgreSQL 14 | RDS for PostgreSQL 13 | RDS for PostgreSQL 12 | RDS for PostgreSQL 11 | RDS for PostgreSQL 10 |